 We’re welcoming academics, researchers, practitioners, and leaders from the world’s most respected institutions.
 Presenters from the University of Pennsylvania and Northwestern University will be sharing compelling stories and best practices for researchers, professors, and administrators.
 Our dedicated academic sessions include:

 • UPenn’s Angela Duckworth (author of GRIT) on the importance of non-cognitive factors in academic (and life) success

 • Jackson College’s Lee Hampton on improving academic success for students of color

 • In addition to academic thought leaders….” -Qualtrics staff

 Throughout the semester, we will be highlighting information about finding, organizing, analyzing, managing, displaying, and preserving research data.
 See this week’s featured data information below.

-This newsletter is produced by the CLIC librarians, Kay Buchanan and Carole Lohman.
+This newsletter is produced by your Curry librarian, Kay Buchanan.

 The newsletter is intended to support faculty and students at the Curry School of Education who are engaged in scientifically based research, evaluation, and teaching by keeping them up-to-date on scholarly resources, trends, and training opportunities so they can make a positive impact on education.